alexisMarceau1/CreditRisk_solution/README.md

 ---

 ## 📚 **Dataset Description**
+The data and their descriptions are available on the Kaggle competition website: Home Credit Default Risk.
 The dataset contains over **300,000 loan applications** with 122 features before feature engineering.
 The target variable (`TARGET`) indicates:
 - `0`: Loan was repaid.
 - `1`: Loan was not repaid.